MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntintsafe/nf-ntintsafe-rtllongtouint8.md

 <p>A pointer to the converted value.
 In the case where the conversion causes a truncation of the original value, the function returns STATUS_INTEGER_OVERFLOW and this parameter is not valid.</p>

+## -returns

+Returns STATUS_SUCCESS if the operation is successful.

+See the implementation of this helper function in `ntintsafe.h` in the WDK for possible error return values.

 ## -remarks

 This is one of a set of inline functions designed to provide type conversions and perform validity checks with minimal impact on performance.